Primate T-lymphotropic virus: General virology

 HTLV-1 has three tandem imperfect 21-base repeats as the long terminal repeat, but other PTLVs only have two.

 The lifecycle is common to retroviruses, starting at the envelope glycoprotein (Env) surface subunit (SU) binding to a cellular receptor (in this case GLUT1 and a host of other molecules), and ending with lysis of the cell (in this case, a lymphocyte).
 The virion is spherical to pleomorphic, about 80-100 nm in diameter.
-Unusually, the single-stranded RNA genome is present in two copies, forming a dimer speficially packed by parts of the gag protein.
+Unusually, the single-stranded RNA genome is present in two copies, forming a dimer specifically packed by parts of the gag protein.

 Nomenclatural clarification

-The use of "HTLV-3" can cause some confusion, because the name HTLV-3 was one of the names for HIV in early AIDS literature, but has since fallen out of use.
-The name HTLV-4 has also been used to describe HIV-2.
+The use of "HTLV-3" can cause some confusion, because the name HTLV-III was one of the names for HIV in early AIDS literature, but has since fallen out of use.
+The name HTLV-IV has also been used to describe HIV-2.
 A large Canadian study documented this confusion among healthcare workers, where >90% of HTLV tests ordered by physicians were actually intended to be HIV tests.